Consultancy

 Link to conference page

-Introducing Day 2 panel discussion on “Festival Making as a creative act” at the Arts Council Festival Makers conference in the O’Donoghue Theatre in University of Galway in 2023
+Introducing a panel discussion on “Festival Making as a creative act” at the Arts Council Festival Makers conference in the O’Donoghue Theatre in University of Galway in 2023

 Festival Advisor to The Arts Council/An Chomhairle Ealaoín